ev-agelos/PyBook/README.md

 # Python-bookmarks
-Keeping all python related links in one place.
+Flask app for keeping all python related links in one place.
-App was created with Flask.

-> Reason for creating this app was firstly keeping all Python(and not only) goodies that exist on internet,
-> and secondly Flask is FUN! :D
+Reason for creating this app was firstly keeping all Python(and not only) goodies that exist on internet, and secondly Flask is FUN! :D

 App is hosted on [PythonAnywhere](http://evagelos.pythonanywhere.com/)!